squirrel-prover/Squirrel-Prover.github.io/index_src.md

 # Source code

-**Squirrel** is an open source project, licensed under the GNU General Public License v3.0.
+**Squirrel** is an open source project, licensed under the MIT License.
 All source code is available [here](https://github.com/squirrel-prover/squirrel-prover/).

 # Publications